-At the end of 2020, our company owned and managed 10.7 million acres of private commercial timberlands in the US.
-100% of these timberlands are certified to the SFI Forest Management standard.
-Of this 10.7 million acres, we own 9.9 million acres and have long-term contracts on 740,000 acres.
+At the end of 2021, our company owned and managed 10.6 million acres of private commercial timberlands in the US.
+100% of these timberlands are certified to the SFI Forest Management standard which includes requirements around conversion.
+Of this 10.7 million acres, we own 9.8 million acres and have long-term contracts on 741,000 acres.